top of page

 Hatha Yoga

-Hatha Yoga is an umbrella term for the postural yoga which you commonly see these days.
+Hatha Yoga is an umbrella-term for the postural yoga which you commonly see these days.
 Today, there are many branches that differ enormously in pace and intensity.
 Our approach is rooted in the traditional lineage of Sivananda Yoga, which favours a slower pace with a strong focus on breath and body/mind awareness throughout.
+The traditional sequence works literally from head to toe, increases blood & lymph circulation, and mobilises all sections of the spine.

-Our Hatha Yoga classes come in four different ways, taking into account the time of the day, and offering an opportunity to complement your existing routines.
+Our Hatha Yoga classes come in five different ways, each with a different focus, and taking into account the time of the day.
+You may use the descriptions below to complement/balance your existing exercises routines.

 Level: all

-A complete practice including breath work, movement, and relaxation.
-The session offers both energising/toning as well as calming/releasing exercises that help to bring balance to the physical body, its subtle systems, and the mind.
+This class offers both standing (= energising/toning) as well as floor-based (= calming/releasing) exercises that help to bring balance to the physical body, its subtle systems, and the mind.
 The aim is to "reset" body & mind - bringing them back into a balanced, neutral state.

 We typically work through the whole body, often playing with the opposites such as left/right, front/back, movement/stillness.
 We may also consider imbalances that are related to the time of the day or the seasons.